Swindle (chess): Burden vs. Christiansen, 1992

-Similarly, if you have a lost position and can manage to induce your opponent to play quickly, you maximize the chances of a swindle.
+Similarly, if one has a lost position and can manage to induce one's opponent to play quickly, one maximizes the chances of a swindle.
 As Benko explains, "if you have a lost position, you may as well try speed chess—you can only lose a game once.
 Maybe your opponent will get rattled and blow his advantage."
-GM Larry Christiansen successfully used this strategy in Burden–Christiansen, Las Vegas 1992 (diagram at left).
-Down a queen for a knight and pawn against an opponent rated about 2200 (master-level), he managed to outplay his opponent and win!
+GM Larry Christiansen successfully used this strategy in Burden–Christiansen, Las Vegas 1992 (diagram at right).
+Down a queen for a knight and pawn against an opponent rated about 2200 (master-level), he managed to outplay his opponent and win.
 National Master Todd Bardwick explains, "Christiansen hung his queen (!) in the early middle game and had a hopelessly lost position.
 He then moved quickly, hoping to get Jim [Burden] caught up in a faster paced game where the probability of Jim making a mistake was increased.
 The idea worked as the game actually speeded up to a blitz pace where Jim ended up blundering away a game he would have never lost had he taken his time."